Chinchali, Karnataka

 Chinchali is a village in Raybag Taluk, Belagavi District, Karnataka, India.
 It is located near the state boundary with Maharashtra, approximately 84 kilometres north of the district seat Belgaum, and 10 kilometres northeast of the taluk seat Raibag.
 In the year 2011, the village has a population of 18,986.

 Geography

 Chinchali is situated on the southeast of the Krishna River.
 The Karnataka State Highway 73 passes through the village.
 Its average elevation is 540 metres above the sea level.
+Chinchli railway station is situated on Pune–Miraj–Londa railway line operated by the South Western Railway zone under Hubli railway division.

 Climate

 Chinchali has a Tropical Savanna Climate (Aw) under the Köppen Climate Classification.
 It sees the least rainfall in February, with 0 mm of average precipitation; and the most rainfall in July, with 177 mm of average precipitation.